NTerpo/dclg-data-viz/README.md

-# UK DCLG data visualisation
+# UK Housing Market data visualisation

-Comparisons of data on housing held by the DCLG with data on housing from other sources, notably the nomisweb.co.uk site : NOMIS API.
+Comparisons of data on housing held by the [DCLG](http://opendatacommunities.org) with data on housing from the [NOMIS API](http://www.nomisweb.co.uk).

 ## Demo